GRaynaud/ModalPINN_Python_code/README.md

 ## How to run basic jobs

-This code is designed to be launched on a computationel cluster (initially for Compute Canada - Graham server) using the following batch commands:
+This code is designed to be launched on a computationel cluster (initially for Graham server on Compute Canada) using the following batch commands:

     #!/bin/bash
     #SBATCH --gres=gpu:t4:1